The issue explained

 To instil strong systems to manage services into the future, we also make sure we build the skills and capability of governments and service providers so they can ensure services and the institutions supporting them continue operating into the future.
 So that there’s more money for these essential services, and that this money is better spent.

 Local communities are involved every step of the way – from project planning right through to training on maintenance after installation is done.
 If the people who are going to use these facilities aren’t involved, the chances of failure are much higher.
-We also support them advocate for their rights - we believe that the more local people and organisations can hold their governments and service providers to account to deliver on their responsibilities and commitments, the more accountable and responsible these bodies become, delivering quality, sustainable services that transform people’s lives for good.
+We also support them in advocating for their rights - we believe that the more local people can hold their governments to account, the more accountable and responsible they become, delivering quality, sustainable services that transform people’s lives for good.

-Finally, improving sustainability of is about making solutions more effective through development and innovation.
-We are constantly exploring new solutions across all aspects of sustainability, whether this is via new technologies, new behaviour change strategies, or improvement to the institutions and regulatory frameworks that underpin services.
+Finally, improving sustainability is about making solutions more effective through development and innovation.
+We are constantly exploring new solutions across all aspects of sustainability, whether this is via new technologies, new behavior change strategies, or improvement to the institutions and regulatory frameworks that underpin services.